hydrotian/notebook/_posts/2016-06-22-matlab-built-in-colors.md

 comments: true
 categories: [Matlab, Plotting]
 ---
+Matlab has a number of built-in color schemes.
+You can get the RGB values for these colors.

 <img class="alignnone size-full wp-image-1130" src="https://tianzhounote.files.wordpress.com/2016/06/capture2.png" alt="Capture" width="329" height="419" />

 to get RGB values for default Matlab color order, use